 - Media and Society

-Students are strongly encouraged to take all of the Summer Scholars courses and are required to take at least two.
+Students are strongly encouraged to take all of the Summer Scholars courses.

 - COMM 701 - Research Design